-Each week, you will have to write a conclusion a section from the previous week's lab assigned by your TA.
-In your conclusion, you should summarize the physics concepts you studied in that section, describe your results, and do some error analysis.
-Your conclusion does not need to be long (one to two paragraphs is usually enough), but length alone will not guarantee full credit.
-Conclusions should not exceed one page.
+Each week, you will have to write a conclusion on ONE section from the previous week's lab assigned by your TA.
+In your conclusion, you should summarize the physics concepts you studied in that section, describe how your results relate to the concepts, and do some error analysis.
+You should divide your conclusion into these three parts.
+Your conclusion does not need to be long (one page maximum).

-Physics Concepts
+Hypothesis/Physics Concepts

 Each lab will explore one or more physics concepts.
 During lab, you will test whether the world works the way your professor said it does in lecture.
 This often takes the form of an assumption and an equation based on this assumption.
-In this section, you should demonstrate that you understand what equation you are testing and where that equation came from.
+In this section, you should explain the principle you are verifying, demonstrate that you understand what equation you are testing, and detail where that equation came from.
 Do not include a repetition of the lab procedures since your TA already knows the procedure.